-This article details the best practices to use prior to performing Symantec Drive Encryption (previously PGP Whole Disk Encryption).
+This article details the best practices to use prior to performing Symantec Drive Encryption 10.3.2 and above as well as Symantec Endpoint Encryption 11.1.3 and above.

 The following best practices are recommended for preparing to encrypt your disk with Symantec Drive Encryption.
 Please follow the recommendations below to protect your data during and after encryption.
 Before you encrypt your disk, there are a few tasks you must perform to ensure successful initial encryption of the disk.